Contact: Marcus D. Howard, MPH

 Stipend: A $600 stipend per scholar will be distributed in three installments (week 1, week 3, and week 6).

-Social Activities: Scholars will have exposure to the diverse social and cultural environment of New York City through various group activities (e.g. museums, landmarks, plays).
-Social activities will be planned and led by Resident Assistants.
+Social Activities: Scholars will be able to foster a sense of community through various group activities (e.g. virtual Zoom hangouts, virtual museum tours, cooking classes, virtual plays, etc.).
+Social activities will be planned and led by Teaching Assistants.